pascal-canuel/hacdias.com/content/about.markdown

----
-type: page
-title: About
+{
-description: "What do you want to know about me?"
+  "description": "What do you want to know about me?", "image": "images/about.jpg",
-image: "images/about.jpg"
----
+  "title": "About",
+  "type": "page"
+}

 <img src="/henrique.png" class="right">